-The 2022 activity data of category 2.F including category 2.F.4 were compared with the data reported to the Finnish Safety and Chemicals Agency's KemiDigi chemical register (see also Section 4.7.2.4).
+The 2023 activity data of category 2.F including category 2.F.4 were compared with the data reported to the Finnish Safety and Chemicals Agency's KemiDigi chemical register (see also Section 4.7.2.4).
 In the case of data identified as aerosol products in the register, the imported amount of HFC-152a reported to the register was lower compared to the amount in the inventory survey.
-In addition, import HFC-43-10mee data was reported to the register.
-However, the HFC-43-10mee data reported to the register was concealed due to confidentiality reasons.
 The total amount of HFC-134a belonging to the category aerosol products could not be identified from the register data.
 However, the total imported amount reported to the register was considerably lower compared to the total amount in the different inventory surveys.